 - Learn about the slaughter and killing requirements for sheep and goats

-- Find out how to destroy a dead animal and by-products of home slaughter
+- Find out how to dispose of a dead or slaughtered animal

-2. In a town plan zone, contact the health protection authority and construction supervision department of your municipality
+2. In addition, in a town plan zone, you should contact the health protection authority and building control department in your municipality

-The keeper of sheep and goats must take account regulations concerning the marking and registration of animals.
-The regulations oblige all keepers of animals, regardless of the extent or purpose of the activities.
-It is required that each individual animal can be identified and its location is known and that transfers from one location to another can be traced throughout its lifetime.
-It should be verified already when getting a sheep or goat that the animal is registered – ear tags alone are not enough!
-This verification can be made by calling the customer services of the Sheep and Goat Register (tel.
-09 85 666 002) and providing the EU code FIxxxxx displayed on the ear tag of the animal in question.
+Sheep and goat keepers must take into account the regulations concerning the marking and registration of animals.
+The regulations oblige all keepers of animals, regardless of the size and purpose of the activities.
+It is a requirement that each individual animal is identifiable and that its location and movement from one location to another is traceable throughout its life.
+You must check that the animal is registered already when acquiring a sheep or a goat – ear tags alone are not enough!
+You can do this by calling the customer service (in Finnish and Swedish) of the Sheep and Goat Register and providing the EU code FIxxxxx shown on the ear tag of the animal concerned.

 5. Animals from abroad?
 Remember the import requirements!